VilledeMontreal/hochelaga/source/vdm-icon-system/README.md

 ### To-do list:
 - [ ] Detach librairy from the BAO and transform it into a node module Ex: [Carbon icon library](https://github.com/carbon-design-system/carbon/tree/master/packages/icons)
 - [ ] Generate a .json more cleaner for the definition of the svg icons
+- [ ] Watch for some module upgrade (gulp-svgmin, gulp-json-transform, gulp-file-contents-to-json)